Who invented the Canal Lock?

-When you think of Leonardo da Vinci, your mind likely darts to his remarkable contributions to the world of art – masterpieces like ‘The Last Supper‘ and ‘Mona Lisa‘.
-But what if we told you that da Vinci’s genius extended beyond his paintbrush, playing a significant role in shaping a critical piece of our modern navigation system – the Canal Lock?
+When you think of Leonardo da Vinci, your mind likely darts to his remarkable contributions to the world of art – masterpieces like ‘The Last Supper‘ and ‘Mona Lisa.’
+But what if we told you that da Vinci’s genius extended beyond his paintbrush, significantly shaping a critical piece of our modern navigation system – the Canal Lock?

 I. Decoding the Mechanics of Canal Locks

-Before we delve into Leonardo’s impact, it’s important to grasp the mechanics of the canal lock.
-But what exactly are canal locks, and How does a canal lock work?
+Before we delve into Leonardo’s impact, it’s crucial to grasp the mechanics of the canal lock.
+But what exactly are canal locks, and how do they work?

 I) Canal Lock Operation System

-Simply put, canal locks are water-filled chambers which serve as elevators for boats.
+Put canal locks are water-filled chambers that serve as elevators for boats.
 They allow vessels to traverse changes in water levels in our rivers and canals.
 The process may sound complicated, but it follows a basic yet ingenious step-by-step principle:

-1. A boat enters the lock, which is filled to match the level of the waterway from which the boat is coming.
+- A boat enters the lock, which is filled to match the waterway level from which the ship is coming.

-3. If the boat is going upstream, water is let into the chamber through valves, causing the boat to rise.
-If the boat is going downstream, water is let out of the chamber, causing the boat to lower.
+- If the boat goes upstream, water is let into the chamber through valves, which raise it.
+If it goes downstream, water is released from the chamber, lowering it.

-4. Once the water level in the lock matches the level of the waterway the boat is moving to, the gates at the other end of the lock open, and the boat continues its journey.
+- Once the water level in the lock matches the level of the waterway the boat is moving to, the gates at the other end of the lock open, and the ship continues its journey.

 II.
 The Birth of Canal Locks